 The BAT team’s strategy is simple: instead of asking the world’s six hundred million active websites to accommodate the emerging crypto economy, it is instead asking people to simply change their browser.

 Added to that, websites will have nothing to do on their end except register as an official Brave Publisher.
 And once they do so, visitors to their site can make voluntary contributions to those sites in appreciation for the content they produce.
 In return, users are promised website content which is ad-free.

-The advantage for content platforms is that they can offer more attractive audiences for advertisers who are increasingly frustrated by adBlocking technology – that is thought to cost them in excess of $20 billion per year in lost revenue – and a non-transparent internet where it is thought that half of all website visits are performed by bots precisely to squeeze more revenues out of advertisers.
+The advantage for content platforms is that they can offer more attractive audiences for advertisers who are increasingly frustrated by adBlocking technology – that is thought to cost them in excess of $20 billion per year in lost revenue – and non-transparent internet traffic, half of which is being performed by bots precisely to squeeze more revenues out of advertisers.

 Mass Adoption Around the Corner?

 The Brave Browser has been downloaded from the Google Playstore over five million times at the time of writing (June, 2018), and it is thought that, between desktop and mobile, the browser now has three million active users.
 How many of these users, however, will begin to adopt BAT as the cornerstone of their own online browsing habits is another question – the vast majority of users today see the browser as nothing more than an effective adBlocking technology.

 Over 300 million tokens will eventually be distributed to the wider public – for free – to encourage BAT adoption, and over 16,000 content creators are now officially registered as Brave Publishers – of which 11,000 are thought to be Youtube channels that collectively carry a captive audience of 200m YT subscribers.

 The BAT team clearly believe that identifying the browser with an ad-free Youtube experience will form the bedrock of a new internet content monetisation model.
 The project is clearly a leading candidate to emerge as the driving technology for cryptocurrency mass adoption.